kevinolega/callcentertrainingtips/_posts/2016-07-06-milestones.md

 The better questions is at what milestone did you fail?

-Here are examples of mile stones in job hunting:
+Here are examples of milestones in job hunting:

 **1. Online application**.